Coded Computation over Heterogeneous Clusters: Acknowledgment

 \subsection{Numerical Analysis}

 We now present numerical results evaluating the performance of HCMM.
-We consider both the shifted exponential model in (\ref{eq:1}) and the shifted Weibull model in (\ref{eq:Wdist}) for run-time distributions in our simulations, assuming the unit seconds per row ($s/\text{row}$) for $a$ and $1/\mu$.
+We consider both the shifted exponential model in (\ref{eq:1}) and the shifted Weibull model in (\ref{eq:Wdist}) for run-time distributions in our simulations, assuming the unit seconds per row ($\text{s}/\text{row}$) for $a$ and $1/\mu$.
 The underlying computation task is to compute $r=10000$ inner products using a heterogeneous cluster of $n=100$ workers, where different scenarios for heterogeneity are considered.
-For comparison with HCMM, we consider the following benchmark load allocation schemes \footnote{For each scheme, the load number for each worker is approximated to the nearest larger integer using the $\mathtt{ceil()}$ function.
+For each scenario under consideration, we implement the following load allocation schemes\footnote{For each scheme, the load number for each worker is approximated to the nearest larger integer using the $\mathtt{ceil()}$ function.
 For the practical large load regime considered in simulations, this rounding step has negligible impact on load allocation and on the overall results.}:

 \begin{enumerate} \item \textbf{Uniform Uncoded}: Each worker is assigned an equal number of rows, i.e., $\ell_i=r/n$ for all workers $i$.

 \item \textbf{Load-balanced Uncoded}: Each worker is assigned a load which is inversely proportional to its expected time for computing one inner product, i.e., for the shifted exponential model, $\ell_i\propto \mu_i/(a_i\mu_i+1)$, while for the shifted Weibull model, $\ell_i\propto \mu_i/(a_i\mu_i+\Gamma(1+1/\alpha_i))$ for all workers $i$.
 Furthermore, we set $\sum_{i=1}^n\ell_i=r$.